RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 LIGHT COMPONENTS
 -----

       UDS has light components for the directional lights and sky light.
-The components (or actors) used will be determined by the settings in the Component Selection category, and in the case of the sky light, the Sky Light Mode setting.
+The component used for each will be determined by the settings in their respective categories (Sun, Moon, and Sky Light), and in the case of the sky light, the Sky Light Mode setting.

       Note that while it's possible to have UDS reference a light actor for the sun, moon or sky light, instead of using the built in component, this is not recommended in any situation except those which specifically require a light actor.
 For example third party assets or plugins may occasionally require a light actor reference.
 This is really the only situation it should be necessary to use an actor instead of the built in components.